jodimead/jodimead.github.io/_pages/cv.md

 ======
 * 2017-present: co-Director of PhD in Computing
   * Interdiscipinary program in the Graduate College
-  * 50 students with 30 advisors across 6 departments
+  * 70 students with 36 advisors across 7 departments
+* 2019-2020: Associate Dean in Residence, Graduate College
+  * Led university-wide mentoring activites
+  * Representative of the College during meetings and events with students, faculty and administrators.
+* 2007-2017:  Director of Graduate Studies, Department of Mathematics
+  * Developed policies and proceedures for the program which was created in 2006
+  * Average of 15 students each year